darron/kvexpress-demo/README.md

 All nodes will be connected to the Consul servers and a dynamically generated hosts file will be created and passed to all nodes using kvexpress.

+This has been tested with 500 and 1000 client nodes successfully.

 **IMPORTANT NOTE:** If you execute this demo - it will cost you money.
 Please don't leave your 123 nodes running any longer than you need to.

 Requirements